A guided forage exploring coastal spring greens, seaweeds, shellfish, succulents and herbs, with a wild cook-in of our finds afterwards.

 Expect: About 1.5 miles of gentle walking over mixed coastal terrain.
 The route is suitable for anyone of moderate fitness who is comfortable moving over rocky foreshore, slippery rocks and muddy sand flats.

 Eat/drink: I think it is important to bring the wild foods we encounter to life by not just talking about them, but by eating and drinking them.
-The cook-in afterwards serves as both an al-fresco cookery demonstration and a social time to eat together and digest the afternoon’s discoveries with new friends in a beautiful location.
+After exploring coastal plants we will pause for an al-fresco cookery session a chance to taste and digest the afternoon’s discoveries with new friends in a beautiful location.
 Seaweed dashi broth with shellfish and wild spring herbs and foraged sushi are likely to feature – and you will have the chance to roll your own sushi with some of the plants and seaweeds we find on the walk.
-While I don’t bill this as a full meal most people leave well filled.
+While I don’t bill this as a full meal most people are well filled.
 All dietary requirements can be catered for, provided you let me know when you book.
-In addition, I carry a very hefty bagful of lovingly prepared treats, tasters and tipples to share during the walk.
+After we’ve eaten, we will head out on the sand flats to explore more seaweeds and catch the lowest point of the tide where we should be able to catch razor clams.
+I carry a very hefty bagful of lovingly prepared treats, tasters and tipples to share during the walk.
 These are both delicious and educational, and the walk is more like guided grazing, a gentle imbibing of the landscape, than a route march!

 Bring: Wellies (essential – you will get wet feet if you don’t have them), waterproofs, warm clothes, water.
 It can get pretty cold by the sea in April so bring plenty of layers.
 Your learning and enjoyment may also benefit from bringing camera, notebook, field guide (plants), small basket/cloth bag.
 If you make any foraged delights you wish to share with the group, please bring them along!